On the Statistical Evolution of the Large-scale Structure and the Effective Dynamics: Introduction

-Recently, there has been some new developments adopting the effective field theory (EFT) in the large-scale structure calculation \cite{Baumann12,CHS12,H12,PZ13}.
-Subsequently, many authors have applied this approach to various calculations, e.g. in Eulerian space \cite{CFGS2lp14,CFGS14,BMZ15}, in Lagrangian space \cite{PSZ14}, with ressumation \cite{SZ15}, bispectrum \cite{BMMP15,AFSS15}, biased tracer \cite{ABGZ14} etc. Unlike the traditional perturbation theory, it accepts the existence of some finite practically unreachable non-linear scale of PT.
-After picking up some smaller cut-off scale that defines a subset of more manageable large-scale modes, this approach attempts to systematically incorporate little-known small-scale information by introducing an effective stress energy tensor with calibratable parameters.
-The hope is that by introducing these effective terms, one would not only be able to capture small-scale nonlinear mode couplings, but also the shell-crossing effects that previous perturbative calculation did not even try to address from the beginning.
-In this sense, it is probably fair to say a {\it complete} fluid-like theory of the large-scale structure {\it must} be effective.
+Given these difficulties, another approach that utilizes the concept of the effective field theory (EFTofLSS) has been developed in recent years \cite{Baumann12,CHS12,H12,PZ13}.
+Various aspects have been discussed in the literature, e.g. in Eulerian space \cite{CFGS2lp14,CFGS14,BMZ15}, in Lagrangian space \cite{PSZ14}, with ressumation \cite{SZ15}, bispectrum \cite{BMMP15,AFSS15}, biased tracer \cite{ABGZ14} etc. Unlike the traditional perturbation theory, the EFT approach focuses on the coarse-grained field since, for many applications like the baryonic acoustic oscillation (BAO), we are only interested in the linear and quasi-linear regimes.
+It systematically incorporates little-known small-scale information by introducing an effective stress-energy tensor with calibrated parameters.
+The hope is that by introducing these effective terms, one could capture highly non-linear mode couplings and the shell-crossing effects that previous perturbative calculations did not even try to address.

-However, regardless of the efforts that have been made, there still seems to lack a critical look at the statistical side of the methodology itself.
-Particularly, likely due to the involvement of quantum field theory jargon, it is not clear to what extent the systematical introduction of those counter-terms would guarantee the recovery of the statistical information of the original dynamical system.
-For example, do well-calibrated counter-terms for power spectrum automatically assure the convergence of bispectrum and multi-points polyspectrum?
-Or what is the general relation between the coefficients fixed by direct measurement in the realization and by matching the statistics, without explicit examination at every order?
-It is hard to give a general answer without any guidance.

-Generally speaking, probably all physical models we have ever built could be considered as effective to some extent, as lots of original dynamical degree-of-freedoms have to be neglected to reduce the complexity of the problem.
-For LSS, since we are only interested in the statistics of those cosmic fields, constructing an effective theory of LSS basically comes down to the fitting of some specific statistical measurements.
-There has been some similar situations in cosmology, for example the excursion set theory of halo mass function \cite{excBond91,excZ07}, where we have dramatically simplified the much more complicated physical process to a stochastic first-crossing problem only for recovering the statistics, i.e. the mass function.
+Generally speaking, most physical models could be considered `effective' to some extent, as lots of dynamical degree-of-freedoms have to be neglected to reduce the problem's complexity.
+For the large-scale structure, since we are only interested in the statistics of those cosmic fields, constructing an effective theory of LSS would eventually come down to the fitting of some specific statistical measurements.
+For example, the excursion set theory of halo mass function \cite{excBond91,excZ07}, where we have dramatically simplified the much more complicated physical process to a stochastic first-crossing problem only for recovering the statistics, i.e. the mass function.